karakun/karakun.github.io/_posts/2018-11-23-amazon-corretto.md

 * Corretto contains JavaFX and can therefore be used to easily start a JavaFX based application.
 Several other vendors do not bundle JavaFX in the JDK artifacts
 * Next to the JavaFX API the Amazon JDK contains the javafxpackager tool.
 This can be found in the bin folder and allows users to create native applications based on a Java application
 * As all other JDK vendors (besides Oracle) no WebStart functionallity can be found in Corretto.
-An explanation of the WebStart absense in OpenJDK distributions can be found here
+An explanation of the WebStart absense in OpenJDK distributions can be found on [Karakun DevHub](https://dev.karakun.com/webstart/)

 Based on all this, one can say that Amazon is on a really good way to offer a production ready OpenJDK distribution.